node-tools/config-loader/README.md

 ### Data from envvar

-Using the `env:` prefix, EnvLoader loads the content from an envvar.
+Using the `env:` prefix, Env-o-Loader loads the content from an envvar.

 To load objects from envvar, use querystring format: